blue20080/kafka/README.md

 Apache Kafka for Fastweb
 =================
-This project mirror form Kafka base on 0.8.2 ,you can see kafka [web site](http://kafka.apache.org) for details on the project.
+This project mirror form Kafka,you can see kafka [web site](http://kafka.apache.org) for details on the project.

 In our project ,implement function "Add IP Filtering / Whitelists-Blacklists" , the issue about KAFKA-1810